Elisabeth Huber-Sannwald: Career and research

 From 1998 to 2001, she was a research assistant at the Institute of Grassland and Foliage Sciences of the Technical University of Munich, Freising, Germany.
 She participated in the design and development of the IPICYT, creating the Division of Environmental Sciences and the program of Postgraduate in Environmental Sciences.
 In 2001, she joined IPICYT; she is currently Titular C research professor, member of the National System of Researchers" System (SNII) Level III, in the area of Global Environmental Change and Complex Environmental Systems.

 Huber-Sannwald holds the position of Full Research Professor.
 Her research is based on the ecology of ecosystems, focusing on the role of plants and soil microorganisms in the biogeochemical and eco-hydrological processes of the arid zones of northern Mexico.
 She has focused on studying the effects of social and global aspects, such as cattle grazing, land use change and soil degradation in the integrity of socio-ecological systems for a sustainable development of rural livelihoods.

 She is founder and coordinator of the International Network for Dryland Sustainability (RISZA), the first national network on drylands social-ecological systems, which fosters the co-generation of knowledge linked to drylands assessment, social-ecological conservation, restoration, management and development projects with local, national, regional and transnational transdisciplinary research alliances including academics, government representatives, civil society members, NGOs, representatives of the private sector, and indigenous groups.
-She is also lead founder of the national network of Social-Ecological Participatory Observatories in Mexico, a social-ecological innovation to collectively produce, compile and exchange knowledge, strengthen transversal multi-stakeholder partnerships for transdisciplinary research and collaborative environmental governance and to foster intercultural dialogue at the science-policy interface targeting sustainable dryland development.
-She currently serves as member of the Science-Policy-Interface of the United Nations Convention to Combat Desertification.
+She is also the lead founder of the national network of Social-Ecological Participatory Observatories in Mexico, a social-ecological innovation to collectively produce, compile and exchange knowledge, strengthen transversal multi-stakeholder partnerships for transdisciplinary research and collaborative environmental governance, and to foster intercultural dialogue at the science-policy interface targeting sustainable dryland development.
+She currently serves as a member of the Science-Policy-Interface of the United Nations Convention to Combat Desertification.